jonathan-portillo/jonathan-portillo/README.md

-# Welcome to my Github :wave:!!
+# Welcome to my Github :wave: :wave:

 My name is Jonathan Portillo.
 I'm a native Afro-Latino New Yorker and a full-stack developer looking to expand my software knowledge.